ewe2/ewe2.ninja/content/stuff/music/beatlemania.md

 ---
-title: "Beatlemania: A fan's journey"
 date: "2018-08-10"
-toc: true
 tags:
 - music
 - fandom
+title: 'Beatlemania: A fan''s journey'
+toc: true
 ---

 The short version, from an introduction on a forum: